andrewyatz/refget-server-python/README.md

 # Refget Server - Python

-A reimplementation of the Refget standard using Python.
-This tool uses
+An implementation of the Refget v2.0.0 standard using Python.
+This tool uses:

+- Flask
+- SQLAlchemy
+- ga4gh.vrs
+- biopython

 # Running the example server